nidone/AI-Safety-Project/index.md

 # AI Safety Course Project

-This project represents my final contribution to [the AI Safety Fundamentals: AI Alignment Course](https://aisafetyfundamentals.com/alignment/).
+This project represents my final contribution to [the AI Safety Fundamentals: AI Alignment Course](https://aisafetyfundamentals.com/alignment/), held in 2024.

 In this initiative, I aim to assess the safety of large language models (LLMs), specifically their potential adverse impacts on the emotional and cognitive development of youth.
 These impacts include diminished real-world interactions, negative effects on learning, exposure to inappropriate content, and the provision of misleading advice.